 Project: PRI New Zealand (Koanga Institute)

-Posted by Adam Shand about 8 years ago
+Posted by Adam Shand over 10 years ago

 As part of the Koanga Institute’s research program regarding relationships between human health, soil health, plant health, and animal health, we have come to the realisation that if we wish to be eating nourishing food that maintains our DNA for the long haul, we need to follow the principles or ‘Laws of Nature’ around how energy becomes matter, how we grow and maintain health, and how our plants and animals grow and maintain health.